Scalingo/documentation/src/_posts/platform/deployment/2000-01-01-deploy-with-gitlab.md

 the SaaS version at [https://gitlab.com/](https://gitlab.com/) or a self-hosted version.
 You will have to link it to a GitLab repository and branch.

+{% note %}
+To avoid remote error, you may want to configure your GitLab CI jobs with the [`GIT_STRATEGY`](https://docs.gitlab.com/ee/ci/runners/configure_runners.html#git-strategy) set to `clone`.

+The deployment will be a bit slower but the option allow us to clone the repository from scratch for every job and ensure that the local working copy is always pristine.
+{% endnote %}

 ## Link Your App to the SCM Tool

 You first need to link your Scalingo account with your GitLab account.
 This is